 If you’re here because one of your canine buddies has liver failure, my heart goes out to you.
 Whether it came on gradually or suddenly, this disease can be a real challenge for dogs and their human friends.

-As a general rule, I suggest euthanasia to my clients if their dog in liver failure stops eating for more than 48 hours.
+As a general rule, I suggest euthanasia to my clients if their dog with liver failure stops eating for more than 48 hours.
 Other signs of poor quality of life include an inability to sleep well, repeated seizures, constant pain, soiling themselves and not wanting to interact with the family.

 Putting myself in your shoes, if my dog’s liver was in end-stage failure, I’d remind myself that the prognosis for recovery is less than 20% even with very good care.
-I believe I would make the decision to help them die a peaceful death rather than living in agony for another few days.
+I believe I would make the decision to help them die a peaceful death rather than live in agony for another few days.

 It’s never easy to decide when to euthanize a dog with liver failure but help is available.